How Our Reactions Shape Our Experiences with the World Around Us Safety Talk

 Reactions to Customers and Coworkers

 Many of us spend more time of our time that we are awake at work than we do at home.
 Because of this, there can be many issues between people at work.
-Perception of others and their actions dictates how we react to them- good or bad.
+The perception of others and their actions dictates how we react to them- good or bad.
 When we judge others based on looks, actions, or a single event and associate that individual with a specific negative thing it can lead to issues.

 When we perceive someone in a negative fashion we react to them in a reduced capacity or in a jaded way altogether.
 For example, you have been working with Bob for 4 years and overall have enjoyed working with him.
 One day you two get in a heated debate over a political candidate in the upcoming election.
 Ever since the debate, you two have only had short and guarded discussions.
 You also now do not go out of your way to help Bob out.
 These types of events between people happen every single day and relationships are forever changed in a negative manner.

 This does not have to be the case if we choose to look past it and react to the other individual in a more positive manner.
-Being able overcome these situations lead to a healthier and more productive work environment.
+Being able to overcome these situations lead to a healthier and more productive work environment.

 Reactions to Negative Events